-Numbers don’t lie: Singapore is a thriving e-commerce hub with a compound annual growth rate that’s expected to surpass US$10 billion in 2025.
+Numbers don’t lie: Singapore is a thriving e-commerce hub with a compound annual growth rate expected to surpass US$10 billion in 2025.

 E-commerce is a booming industry all over the world, and Singapore is no exception.
-However, as with any business, e-commerce companies in Singapore are subject to certain legal issues that must be taken into consideration.
+However, as with any business, e-commerce businesses in Singapore are subject to certain legal issues that must be taken into consideration.
 Let’s check it out.

 Singapore e-commerce registration and compliance

 It’s crucial to comply with your business obligations before they become your business’s legal concerns.